MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 If the SET options are incorrect, the following conditions can occur:

-- The filtered index is not created.
+- The filtered index isn't created.
 - The [!INCLUDE[ssDE](../../includes/ssde-md.md)] generates an error and rolls back INSERT, UPDATE, DELETE, or MERGE statements that change data in the index.
-- Query optimizer does not consider the index in the execution plan for any Transact-SQL statements.
+- Query optimizer doesn't consider the index in the execution plan for any Transact-SQL statements.

  For more information about Filtered Indexes, see [Create Filtered Indexes](../../relational-databases/indexes/create-filtered-indexes.md) and the [SQL Server Index Architecture and Design Guide](../../relational-databases/sql-server-index-design-guide.md).